aleksandr-m/gitflow-maven-plugin/README.md

 Maven properties can be used in commit messages.
 For example `<featureStartMessage>updating ${artifactId} project for feature branch</featureStartMessage>` will produce message where
 `${artifactId}` will be substituted for projects `<artifactId>`.

-Note that although `${project.version}` can be used any changes to version introduced by this goal won't be reflected in a commit message for this goal.
+Note that although `${project.version}` can be used, any changes to version introduced by this goal won't be reflected in a commit message for this goal.

 ## Additional goal parameters